open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 - Adoption or use of new protocols, protocol versions, cryptographic algorithms, and the like, even in an implementation.

-Since proposals begin (and will often end) with the filing of an Feature Request issue, even small changes can go through the proposal process if appropriate.
+Because proposals begin (and will often end) with the filing of a Feature Request issue, even small changes can go through the proposal process if appropriate.
-Deciding what is appropriate is matter of judgment we will refine through experience.
-If in doubt, file a proposal.
+Deciding what is appropriate is a matter of judgment that is constantly refined.
+If in doubt, do file a proposal.

 ### Design Documents